gwarf/blog/content/posts/building-freebsd-ports.md

 #### Configuring poudriere

-The poudriere configuration is quite straigthforward, and I only add issues with a few points:
+The poudriere configuration is quite straigthforward, and I mainly add an issue with a single point:

 - From the official doc and other posts I saw, it wasn't clear to me how to setup BASEFS properly, sawing many examples specifying a `ZROOTFS`, but keeping `BASEFS` at another path.